 [Section 4 amended by No. 35 of 2003 s.
 124.]

-5. Commission symbol
+5. Trading name or symbol, use of by Commission

 The Commission may use, and operate under, a trading name or symbol approved by the Minister, of which approval notice is published in the Gazette, but the use of such a trading name or symbol does not prevent or affect any proceedings being taken by or against the Commission in its corporate name.

-6. The relationship between the Minister and the Commission
+6. Minister and Commission, relationship between

 (1) Subject to the Minister, it shall be the function of the Commission to carry out the administration of this Act.